When You Started Shrinking

 Sometimes it looks like downplaying your gifts, hiding your needs, making yourself endlessly agreeable, or abandoning what lights you up because it feels easier not to want too much.

-At first, shrinking can feel useful.
 It lowers tension.
 It helps you avoid judgment.
-It keeps certain relationships intact.
+It keeps certain relationships smooth.
 It earns approval in environments that do not know how to honor truth.

 But over time, the cost becomes clearer.